feagi/feagi-mobile-app/README.md

 _Ideally_, two functionally identical apps will be built: one for iPhone, and one for Android.
 The app should also display correctly on tablets.

+## 🧰 Resources

-You can view project files in [this](https://drive.google.com/drive/folders/1M7GgSg09hMdSc9r305FQSnyVuaY4O54f) Google Drive folder.
+- You can view project files in [this](https://drive.google.com/drive/folders/1M7GgSg09hMdSc9r305FQSnyVuaY4O54f) Google Drive folder.

+- Check out SETUP.md for getting started with the codebase.

-## Cooperative Element
+## 🤝 Cooperative Element

 Rather than building a fullstack app, you are implementing the frontend and sending/receiving data to/from a separate backend.
 You will need to communicate with Nadji to know which API endpoints to call, what data to pass, and what responses to expect.
 This reflects a common industry separation between frontend and backend development teams.